okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/factors/index.md

 #### Activate TOTP Factor

-Activates a `token:software:totp` Factor by verifying the OTP.
+Activates a `token:software:totp` Factor by verifying the OTP

 ##### Request Parameters